 The lodge blends in perfectly with the spectacular desert surrounds which bears testament to the outstanding eco-friendly design.

-In the main complex area there is the reception, (with courtesy beverage bar) adventure centre, observation tower, dining and grill areas, a chlorinated fresh water swimming pool, (with pool towels) and bar.
-Also at reception is a guest telephone facility.
+In the main complex area there is the reception, (with courtesy beverage bar) adventure centre, observation tower, dining and grill areas, a swimming pool, (with pool towels), air-conditioned bar and a sundowner deck from where the beautiful surrounds can be enjoyed. .
 The curio shop's stock includes books of the area, postcards, African art jewelry, lodge branded clothing and caps, films, camera batteries, sunglasses and sunscreen.

-Sossusvlei Lodge serves a continental or full English breakfast, a buffet or 'a la carte luncheon' and a sumptuous buffet dinner, including soup of the day, cold meats, fresh salads, a variety of breads and meats, poultry, vegetables and stir-fries.
+Sossusvlei Lodge serves a continental or full English breakfast, a buffet luncheon and a sumptuous buffet dinner, including soup of the day, cold meats, fresh salads, a variety of breads and side dishes as well as stations where grilled meats, poultry, fish and stir-fries are prepared to the guest’s taste in front of them. .
 The evening meal is rounded off with an extensive selection of puddings, desserts, tarts, cheese/biscuits and hot/cold beverages.
 The bar serves an extensive range of Southern African wines, well-known Namibian and German beers and schnapps.

 Accommodation at the lodge is in:

-Family Rooms: 3 x Family Units are available with similar features to the rooms but with inter-leading doors between the bathrooms connecting the two units.
-Each unit has a private bathroom.
+Family Rooms: 3 x Family Units are available with similar features to the superior units, but with inter-leading doors between the two bathrooms connecting the two units.
+Each unit has a private bathroom featuring a shower and toilet.

 Many of their guests marvel at the desert beauty from a bird's eye view in a hot air balloon or by aircraft.
 A visit to The Adventure Centre is recommended.
 There is a wide variety of activities to enjoy in the area including Sossusvlei excursions, desert scenic flights, bush dinners, nature drives, sundowners, guided sunset walks, hot-air balloon flights and eco-quad biking.